 When venturing out in Bujumbura at night, always go with company and opt for reliable taxis.

-Engaging with Burundian food culture beyond just eating will lead to insight into local life.
+Engaging with Burundian food culture beyond just eating will lead to understanding of local life.